suthirikyaw/unit_1-2021/README.md

 ![](find.png)

-**Figure 8** shows the flow diagram for finding previous players and displaying their scores and time.
+**Figure 8** shows the flow diagram for finding previous players, decoding it and displaying their scores and time.

 ## Record of Tasks
 | Task No | Planned Action                                                | Planned Outcome                                                                    | Time estimate    | Target completion date | Criterion |